Serengeti National Park, Tanzania

 Tanzania is a large country, with a varied climate.
 Generally, the long rains run from March to May - the temperature is warm and the humidity is high.
 June to October is the long dry season, and the short rains are in November and December, much lighter than the long rains.
 January and February are again dry (the short dry season) so this is another good time to visit.

-Call us on to start planning your holiday to Singita Explore or take a look at our itineraries to Serengeti and northern Tanzania
+Call us on to start planning your holiday to Singita Explore or take a look at our itineraries to Tanzania

 Singita Explore is an exclusive mobile camp within private acres of Tanzania’s Serengeti, offering completely private use, with up to six en-suite canvas hideaways that restore luxurious yet uncomplicated adventure to days in the wilderness.